paulcalvano/paulcalvano.github.io/_posts/2024-09-03-discovering-third-party-performance-risks.markdown

 * Number of requests and total bytes transferred
 * Render blocking content
 * A summary of third party requests or bytes between specific time ranges, such as before FCP, between FCP and LCP, etc.
-* A summary of requests that have not been gzip or brotli compressed
+* A summary of requests that have not been compressed
 * Requests grouped by cache TTLs
 * Requests grouped by CPU overhead